Telus is the second largest holding in the Dividend Beginner portfolio. Bell is a new interest of mine.

 Bell seems to be doing better with their quarterly results, as a lot of their business metrics have been increasing while Telus appears to be having some trouble there.
 With the sale of Telus International, I think they’re trying to get some help and branch out.
 I think the day will come where Telus’ stock price will more accurately reflect it’s prowess in the telecom industry, while I think Bell is fully valued as is, so much so that Thomson Reuters’ analyst have marked it’s price target below what the stock price currently is.

 I’ve expressed my adoration for the telecom industry, which has become a necessity in the world of today.
 In addition to that, with the strict regulations in Canada, the current Big Three Telecoms are here to stay and flourish (while gouging their customers).
 Either way, you will most likely be a victim of The Big Three in some way or another.
-Instead of being just a victim, I believe it makes sense to take advantage of this oligopoly in your own way: by investing in this important sector that’s here to stay and innovate (don’t listen to the people that will say how you support the evil corporations and all that good stuff).
+Instead of being just a victim, I believe it makes sense to take advantage of this oligopoly in your own way: by investing in this important sector that’s here to stay and innovate.

 Now both Bell and Telus are great choices (in fact, they all are) – but which is the better one for the investor?
 Now this depends on whether you want more growth or value, and that’s my opinion.
 With the returns as they are, I believe Bell can possibly see more growth in the near-term.
 I think Telus is more of a value-play where they consistently return value to the share holders at the expense of company growth.
 However, Telus invests heavily in their infrastructure and I believe it’s a sitting duck as they build up their business.
 I believe it is poised for a lot of future growth once they can get everything together.
-While waiting, collect a really, really good and growing dividend and the artificial share buy back returns.
-It’s unfortunate that Bell has a terrible rep in my city and much further around Canada
+While waiting, collect a good and growing dividend and the share buy back returns.

-Given the comparable stock metrics, the dividend growth plan, and the customer and shareholder friendly values of Telus, my vote goes to Telus hands-down.
+Given the comparable stock metrics, the dividend growth plan, and the customer and shareholder friendly values of Telus, my vote goes to Telus.

 If you enjoyed this stock battle article, please subscribe to The Dividend Beginner Weekly.
 You’ll receive these stock battles as they are released on the blog through your e-mail.